kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

 ## How to access it

 Assuming you have a local instance of Apache Fuseki running, load `DCE.owl`.
 The ontology IRI is `http://www.semanticweb.org/p.ost/ontologies/dceng`.

+## To Do

+Some points that are still open:

+- handling of comments
+- separate namespaces for hosts, services, properties, etc.